codementality/docker-jenkins/README.md

 * Removed some of the environment settings for Jenkins specific to the Riot Games Engineering build
 * Used Jenkins v.1.651.3-alpine for my Jenkins image
-* Used alpine:3.4 for my data image
+* Used alpine:3.4 for base linux image for all containers to reduce container image sizes